Quality Matters Course Review Process

 How do I submit a course for review?

-- Once standards are met and the course is approved, internal Quality Matters recognition is provided and the course is listed on the UTC Quality Matters course list.
+- Once standards are met and the course is approved, Quality Matters recognition is provided and the course is listed on the UTC Quality Matters course list.